U.N. agency protests Thailand's deportation of Chinese refugees

 The United Nations High Commissioner for Refugees agency said the two individuals were in possession of a U.N. “protection letter”.

-“These people are recognized refugees, meaning they were interviewed and their claim of persecution was found to be legitimate,” said Vivian Tan, regional spokeswoman for UNHCR.
+“These people are recognised refugees, meaning they were interviewed and their claim of persecution was found to be legitimate,” said Vivian Tan, regional spokeswoman for UNHCR.

 “They should not be sent back to a place where their lives can be put in danger.”

-“We are deeply concerned that Thailand has sent two UNHCR-registered Chinese refugees back to China where they could face harsh treatment, arbitrary detention and the lack of due process,” U.S. State Department spokesman John Kirby told a daily briefing.
+“We are deeply concerned that Thailand has sent two UNHCR-registered Chinese refugees back to China where they could face harsh treatment, arbitrary detention and the lack of due process,” U.S. State Department spokesman John Kirby told reporters during his daily briefing.

 The UNHCR did not identify the activists or their nationalities, but an official at an Immigration Detention Centre in Bangkok gave details of their case.